AL FATIHAH(The Victory Of Unlocking The Truth)

 Ar-Rahmaan points to the vast, universal intelligence woven into existence itself.
 It is the boundless system of education through which every experience becomes a lesson, every encounter becomes instruction, and every moment carries the possibility of recognition.
 Nothing in your life is wasted; everything is arranged to illuminate what is true.
 This mercy is structural, intrinsic to the fabric of consciousness.
 Even difficulty becomes a teaching.
 Even confusion becomes a doorway.

-1.4 Maaliki / inner authority (where authority is placed within His field of consciousness) of moment of the deen / return of what is due (nature's law of consequence).
+1.4 Maaliki / inner authority (where authority is placed within His field of consciousness) of moment of the din / obligation to consciously fulfill the covenant (to live in alignment with truth).

 1.5 You alone we serve, and You alone we seek for help.